cgPhalaksha/xsc-hana-native-migration/README.md

    GRANT SELECT ON SCHEMA "_SYS_BI" TO "< Schema Name >#OO" WITH GRANT OPTION;
    ```
 8. To deploy your application, select the "Deploy" button located in the "SAP HANA Projects" section.

-## Data Migration
-For migration of data using the SAP HANA Application Migration Assistant, please refer to the [DataMigration](DataMigration.md) document.

 ## Known Issues in SAP HANA Application Migration Assistant